-You can have the late enrollment penalty charged monthly to a credit or debit card, on a day you choose.
-You may also make a single payment if desired.
+You can have the late enrollment penalty charged monthly to a credit or debit card, which will be deducted on the last day of the month.
+You may also make a single payment to be taken out any day you choose.